 - 1. Divide the seven steps listed on the Functional Behavior Assessment/Behavior Intervention Plan Rubric among your team members.
 Each person will: - a.
-Review the activities for his/her assigned steps, including the status criteria for "in place", "partially in place", and "not in place" - b.
+Review the activities for his/her assigned steps, including the status criteria for Proficient, Developing, and No Evidence/Not in Place - b.
 Highlight key words and phrases that provide an overview of each assigned step - 2.
 When all members are ready, begin with Step 1 and each member shares his/her overviews. - 3.
 When finished with all seven steps, discuss how this rubric will be helpful in monitoring the quality of FBAs and BIPs.